Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 define('CSV_FILE', '/path/to/datafile.csv');

-These constants define how the CSV data can be accessed.
+This defines where the CSV data can be accessed.

 CSV Delimiter